Information Technology High School: History

 Information Technology High School opened in 2003 and graduated its first class in 2007.
 The school has gone through many principals.

 The first principal, Jeffrey Levin, was let go after the first school year.
 Nora Lee Montemerano was then brought in as principal.
 After her first year, Ms. Montemerano took almost an entire year off because of a medical situation.
 During that time, (the third year of the school), Assistant Principal Joseph Reed took over as interim principal.
 Ms. Montemerano returned towards the end of that third year.

 Ms. Montemerano served as principal during the schools fourth year, but did not make it through the fifth year.
 She resigned in April and did not complete the fifth year.
 Dr. Nancy Casella was brought in as Interim Acting principal to finish the schools fifth year and replace Ms. Montemerano.
 Dr. Casella was awarded the job as principal for the school's sixth and seventh year.
-Dr. Casella was relieved of her position about 3 months into the schools eighth year (article).
+Dr. Casella was relieved of her position about 3 months into the schools eighth year.
 Ms. Patricia Martin was named the Interim Acting principal upon Dr. Casella's departure.
 Her term lasted less than two years.
 Joseph Reed, who has been an Assistant Principal at the school since its second year was named principal for the start of the school year in September 2012, and remains principal.
 Through Reed, the school has gone through many changes; some negative and some positive.